 Understand where your process assets are located and derive actionable insights to help you manage your process portfolio.

 The pace and quality of your work depends on the tools you leverage and deploy.
 Don’t miss out on the insights you can gain from the data you’re already collecting via the Nintex platform.
-Take advantage of Nintex Hawkeye workflow analytics.
+Take advantage of Nintex Analytics.